-Terms of employment generally requires that KMP's are provided with a minimum of 1 months' notice (and up to 6 months' notice) prior to termination of such person's contract.
-KMP who are directors cannot be terminated by the company, other than in accordance with the Corporations Act 2001 (Cth).
-Termination payments are not payable on resignation or termination, with the exception of Mr. Florey and Mr. Rowlinson, who are entitled to termination payment of 6 months' salary.
+Terms of employment generally requires that KMP's are provided with minimum of 1 months' notice (and up to 6 months' notice) prior to termination of such person's contract.
+KMP's who are directors cannot be terminated by the company, other than in accordance with the Corporations Act 2001 (Cth).
+Termination payments are not payable on resignation or termination, with the exception of Mr. Rowlinson, who is entitled to termination payment of 6 months' salary.

-Remuneration Expense Details for the Year Ended 30 June 2020
+Remuneration Expense Details for the Year Ended 30 June 2021